premail/premail/docs/README.md

 # Premail documentation

-All documentation for Premail can be found at <https://premail.dev>
+Documentation for Premail can be found at <https://premail.dev>

+Some of the most important documentation is mirrored here in this directory, and there's a general overview of Premail in the [project readme](../README.md).